IndrajeetPatil/Advanced-R-exercises/_book/Perf-improve.md

 #> # A tibble: 2 × 5
 #>   expression      min   median `itr/sec` mem_alloc
 #>   <bch:expr> <bch:tm> <bch:tm>     <dbl> <bch:byt>
-#> 1 base          748µs   1.07ms      744.
+#> 1 base          849µs   1.18ms      777.
 1.47MB
-#> 2 custom        571µs 808.44µs     1000.
+#> 2 custom        655µs 911.39µs     1012.
 1.13MB
 ```

 **Q3.** Can you make a faster version of `table()` for the case of an input of two integer vectors with no missing values?
 Can you use it to speed up your chi-square test?

-**A3.** In order to make a leaner version of `table()`, we can take a similar approach and trim the unnecessary fat in light of our new API of accepting just two vectors without missing values.
+**A3.** In order to make a leaner version of `table()`, we can take a similar approach and trim the unnecessary input checks in light of our new API of accepting just two vectors without missing values.
 We can remove the following components from the code:

 - extracting data from objects entered in `...` argument
 - dealing with missing values